sfirnhaber/Vowel-Count/README.md

 # Vowel-Count
-Takes a string input and outputs the amount of vowels found in the string.
+Takes a string as an input and outputs the amount of vowels found in the string.
 Made in C++